 Back to Blogging: Refreshing the Site and Commitment

-It has been a while since I have written a personal blog post, and even longer since I have maintained a regular posting schedule.
-Like many things in life, blogging has taken a back seat to work commitments, family time, and the general chaos of daily life.
-However, I am committing to getting back into regular posting and making some improvements to the site to make this more sustainable.
+It has been a while since I have written a blog post, and even longer since I have attempted to keep regular posting schedule.
+Updating the site has taken a back seat to work, family, and the general chaos of life.
+However, I am committing to getting back into regular posting and making some improvements to the site.

 Why Now?

-I am now over four years into my role at Intercept, and the experience has been fantastic.
-Working as a Continuous Improvement Consultant has exposed me to a wide range of Azure services, production systems, and real-world problems.
-From Azure Kubernetes Service to Azure Functions, from policy management to DevOps pipelines, I have had the privilege of working on diverse challenges that have significantly expanded my knowledge.
+I am now over two years into my role at Avanade.
+I have had the privilege of working on diverse challenges that have significantly expanded my knowledge.

-With all this accumulated experience, I have realised I have fallen into the trap of not sharing what I have learned.
-Blogging is not just about contributing to the community; it is also about consolidating my own understanding and creating a reference for future me when I inevitably need to remember how I solved a particular problem.
+With all this experience on top of my previous roles at Intercept and various companies in Cambridge, blogging is not just about sharing knowledge, it’s also about consolidating my own understanding and creating a reference for future me when I need to remember how I solved a particular problem.

 What’s Changing?